Ten Truths Every Writer Should Know

-Have these writing truths helped you kick a few doubts to the curb and get re-inspired?
-I hope so!
+Have these writing truths helped you kick a few doubts and fears to the curb?
+Are you feeling inspired and ready to write?
+Fantastic!
 In the comments below, tell me:

 - What are some of your biggest writing doubts?

-- What writing truth on this list meant the most to you?
+- What writing truth on this list means the most to you?

-- How do you remind yourself to fight back against doubt?
+- How do you remind yourself to fight back against fears and insecurities?